DimaEnotoff/FriendlyCLP/Readme.md

 - BoolYesNoArgument
 - BoolAllowedForbiddenArgument

-Arguments are just annotated fields within a command class.
-Their type should be ether one of aforementioned.
+Arguments are just an annotated fields within a command class.
+Type of an argument field should be either one from aforementioned premade types or derived from `Argument` base class if type is custom.

 ```C#